Father Ryan High School Salutes

 Willie Brown Honored at State Tournaments

-Father Ryan’s Willie Brown, who integrated sports in Tennessee and the South when he took the court for the Irish in December of 1963, was honored at each of this year’s TSSAA State Basketball Championship Saturdays for his contributions to the sport and to the state.
+Father Ryan’s Willie Brown, who integrated sports in Tennessee and the South when he took the court for the Irish in December of 1963, was honored at the TSSAA State Basketball Championship for his contributions to the sport and to the state.

-The state organization will be honoring Brown, who died while a policeman in 1975 in Stamford, Conn., while returning home from duty, during this 50th Anniversary of integration of sports.
-Brown’s sister, Ann Brown Beatty, his coach, Bill Derrick, and others will be a part of the celebrations.
-They will take place at the DII Championship at Lipscomb on March 1; the DI Girls Championship on March 8; and the DI Boys Championship on March 15, the latter two at MTSU.
+The state organization honored Brown, who died while a policeman in 1975 in Stamford, Conneticut, while returning home from duty, during this 50th Anniversary of integration of sports.
+Brown’s sister, Ann Brown Beatty, his coach, Bill Derrick, and others were a part of the celebrations that took place at the DII Championship at Lipscomb on March 1; the DI Girls Championship on March 8; and the DI Boys Championship on March 15, the latter two at MTSU.

 The game in 1963 lauched Brown, a 1965 graduate of Father Ryan, into a two-year career as a starter as he became one of the most talented and honored players in the state’s history.
 During those two years the Irish posted a 52-6 record, won the District 18 title two straight years, the Region V title in 1965 and advanced to the state tournament.
 In addition, on January 5, 1965, Willie’s senior team played and won an historic game against Pearl High’s outstanding team, led by Perry Wallace and Ted ‘Hound’ McClain, in front of 8,300 at Municipal Auditorium, the first game in the South between an African-American school and an integrated school.

-Watch the documentary video that plays during the game broadcast:
+Watch the documentary video that played during the game broadcasts: